431115/U16A2/README.md

 | click Mark as completed to see if the status on the             | test - testing description Due 07/06/2024 - Completed  | test - testing description Due 07/06/2024 - Completed   |
 | click delete task and see if the selected task is deleted       | removes the selected task                              | removes the selected task                               |
 | add 15 testing tasks                                            | scroll bar added allowing scrolling                    | scroll bar added allowing scrolling                     |

+While testing the code I found that the show completed tasks button does not work as expected.
+When the button is checked it will only show the incomplete tasks and when it is unchecked it will show all the tasks.
+I will fix this problem in the next version of the code.

 ### problem 2

 | Test                                                             | Expected results                                              | actual results                          |